 In less formal, non-ISO terms, cleanrooms are spaces that must be protected from the damage that the infiltration of minute sub-micron-sized particles and microbes can cause.

 Cleanrooms must be cleaned by trained hospital environmental Services (EVS) and/or cleanroom cleaning technicians to control particulate matter.
-Maintaining a cleanroom also requires the correct filtration, especially in complex facilities such as aerospace, healthcare, and life sciences.
+Maintaining a cleanroom also requires the correct filtration, especially in complex facilities.
 With this in mind, let’s take a closer look at cleanrooms and the type of filtration required.

 Where Cleanrooms Are Found